Illustrated with real-life examples throughout, this book provides a complete introduction to the nature or nurture debate in linguistics.

 Da: CitiRetail, Stevenage, Regno Unito

 Hardcover.
 Condizione: new.
 Hardcover.
 How does human language arise in the mind?
 To what extent is it innate, or something that is learned?
 How do these factors interact?
 The questions surrounding how we acquire language are some of the most fundamental about what it means to be human and have long been at the heart of linguistic theory.
 This book provides a comprehensive introduction to this fascinating debate, unravelling the arguments for the roles of nature and nurture in the knowledge that allows humans to learn and use language.
 An interdisciplinary approach is used throughout, allowing the debate to be examined from philosophical and cognitive perspectives.
 It is illustrated with real-life examples and the theory is explained in a clear, easy-to-read way, making it accessible for students, and other readers, without a background in linguistics.
 An accompanying website contains a glossary, questions for reflection, discussion themes and project suggestions, to further deepen students understanding of the material.
 Illustrated with real-life examples throughout, this book provides a complete introduction to one of the most fundamental question about what it means to be human: how does human language arise in the mind?
 Theory is explained in an easy-to-understand way, making it accessible for students without a background in linguistics.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Codice articolo 9781108471572

 Quantità: 1 disponibili